javascript-tutorial/en.javascript.info/6-data-storage/02-localstorage/article.md

 We already have cookies.
 Why additional objects?

 - Unlike cookies, web storage objects are not sent to server with each request.
 Because of that, we can store much more.
-Most browsers allow at least 2 megabytes of data (or more) and have settings to configure that.
+Most modern browsers allow at least 5 megabytes of data (or more) and have settings to configure that.
 - Also unlike cookies, the server can't manipulate storage objects via HTTP headers.
 Everything's done in JavaScript.
 - The storage is bound to the origin (domain/protocol/port triplet).
 That is, different protocols or subdomains infer different storage objects, they can't access data from each other.